LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/foundations-week-3-user-research-training.md

 With participating councils spread out across the country we decided on two training days to cover everyone;

-* Doncaster - 1 March (attended by Doncaster, Cheltenham, North East Derbyshire and Preston)
+* Doncaster - 1 March (attended by Doncaster, Rotherham, Cheltenham, North East Derbyshire and Preston)
 * Oxford - 7 March (attended by Hertsmere, Redditch & Bromsgrove, Surrey and Oxford)

-These were led by Luiza Frederico of Torchbox
+These training days were led by Luiza Frederico of Torchbox

 ![](/uploads/imageedit__8585912853.jpg)

+The [materials developed for the project](project-resources/) have been deliberately designed for re-use by other councils